kbengine/kbengine/kbe/src/lib/python/Doc/reference/expressions.rst

 brackets or curly braces.

-Variables used in the generator expression are evaluated lazily when the :meth:`__next__` method is called for generator object (in the same fashion as normal generators).
+Variables used in the generator expression are evaluated lazily when the :meth:`~generator.__next__` method is called for generator object (in the same fashion as normal generators).
 However, the leftmost :keyword:`for` clause is immediately evaluated, so that an error produced by it can be seen before any other possible error in the code that handles the generator expression.
 Subsequent :keyword:`for` clauses cannot be evaluated immediately since they may depend on the previous :keyword:`for` loop.
 For example: ``(x*y for x in range(10) for y in bar(x))``.

 The parentheses can be omitted on calls with only one argument.
 See section :ref:`calls` for the detail.